sosy-lab/benchexec/contrib/slurm/README.md

 1. No advanced resource constraining / monitoring: only CPU time, CPU core and memory limits are handled, and only CPU time, wall time, and memory usage are monitored.
 2. No exotic paths in the command are handled: only the current working directory and its children are visible in the container
+3. The  user on the host and the container should not differ (due to using $HOME in the commands).
 3. Without singularity, no constraint is placed on the resulting files of the runs: this will populate the current directory with all the output files of all the runs.
 4. For timed-out runs, where SLURM terminated the run, no CPU time values are available.